PassKit/passkit-rest-quickstart/README.md

 To build your own tokens you can use this [fiddle](https://jsfiddle.net/pkosterman/5Lagqyj7/)

+Replace YOUR_API_KEY and YOUR_API_SECRET with your credentials then click Run’

 or you can run the below command on the shell script in the [jwt](./jwt) folder in this repo.

 ```sh